Why Gummies Cost More Than Capsules

 • Coating, sanding, or oiling inconsistencies

-• Packaging-line rejects from clumping, “double drops,” or tackiness
+• Packaging-line rejects from clumping, double drops, or tackiness

 • Water activity drift that forces rework or disposal

-This is why gummies can look profitable at the ingredient level and still underperform financially once you reconcile true yield across the entire process.
+That's why gummies can look profitable at the ingredient level and still underperform financially once you reconcile true yield across the entire process.

 Cycle time and capacity: gummies are a throughput game